Shangqiu: Transportation

 Since the completion of east–west running Longhai railway in 1916, Shangqiu has been a local transportation center.
-This standing is greatly enhanced following the construction of the Beijing-Kowloon (Hong Kong) railway in 1996, which crosses with Longhai railway at Shangqiu.
+This standing is greatly enhanced following the construction of the Beijing-Kowloon railway in 1996, which crosses with Longhai railway at Shangqiu.
 Nowadays, Longhai railway has become the Chinese segment of the larger "European-Asia continental landbridge," which runs from the sea port city Lianyungang to Rotterdam, the Netherlands.
 Shangqiu thus obtains the name of the city of the "golden cross".
 On the other hand, the road transport is also convenient and getting even better.
 The east–west direction Lianyungang-Khorghas (Xinjiang) national route 310 and north–south Beijing-Zhuhai national routh 105 also cross at Shangqiu.
 Highway traffic is fast-developing too.
 The Shangqiu-Kaifeng segment of the Lianyungang-Khorghas highway is already in use.
 Future planning for highway construction is also underway.

 Shangqiu–Hangzhou high-speed railway began operation in June 2020.